-Mehmet R. Yuce, Wentai Liu, John Damiano, Bhaskar Bharat, Paul D. Franzon, and Numan S. Dogan
+Mehmet Rasit Yuce, Member, IEEE, Wentai Liu, Senior Member, IEEE, John Damiano, Bhaskar Bharath, Paul D. Franzon, Fellow, IEEE, and Numan S. Dogan, Senior Member, IEEE

-Abstract-A low power PSK demodulator integrated circuit (IC) has been implemented using Silicon On Insulator (SOI) CMOS technology for deep space and satellite applications.
-The demodulator employs double differential detection to increase its robustness to the Doppler shift caused by the movement of the space vehicle and sampling technique with 1-bit A/D converter at the front to reduce the complexity and power dissipation.
+Abstract-A low-power phase-shift keying demodulator integrated circuit (IC) has been implemented using silicon-on-insulator CMOS technology for deep space and satellite applications.
+The demodulator employs double differential detection to increase its robustness to the Doppler shift caused by the movement of the space vehicle and sampling technique with 1-bit analog-to-digital converter (ADC) at the front to reduce the complexity and power dissipation.
 In particular, digital decimation is used after sampling to achieve a low power implementation of multirate transmission.
-Operating at UHF frequency (435 MHz), the receiver system supports a wide range of data rates (0.1-100 Kbps).
-From test results, the power consumption of the demodulator circuit including the 1-bit A/D converter is below 1 mW for data rates up to 100 Kbps.
+Operating at ultra-high-frequency (435 MHz), the receiver system supports a wide range of data rates (0.1-100 Kbps).
+From test results, the power consumption of the demodulator circuit including the 1-bit ADC is below 1 mW for data rates up to 100 Kbps.

-Index Terms-Phase-Shift Keying (PSK), differential detection, space communications, symbol timing circuit, multirate, sampling.
+Index Terms-Differential detection, multirate, phase-shift keying (PSK), sampling, space communications, symbol timing circuit.